 As Reno 911!’s Lieutenant Jim Dangle, Thomas Lennon has gotten himself into some pretty sticky situations in five seasons of fake police work.
 But without a doubt, the most impressive thing he has managed to get into are those shorts -- those famous skintight, thigh-baring Daisy Dukes that Dangle prefers for “mobility” purposes.

-, Lennon plays the friend of a man who mysteriously becomes a teenager again and gets to relive his high school years.
-The movie costars Matthew Perry, Leslie Mann, and, in his first comedic role, High School Musical
+In 17 Again, Lennon plays the friend of a man who mysteriously becomes a teenager again and gets to relive his high school years.
+The movie costars Matthew Perry, Leslie Mann, and, in his first comedic role, High School Musical heartthrob Zac Efron.

 Lennon is slightly more humble when it comes to his own comedic chops.
 When asked to sum up his on-screen strategy, he says, “I find that doing comedy is easier if I put on either the least amount of clothing possible or the tightest, shiniest amount of clothing possible and then try to act serious while I’m in it.
 Then, basically, my work is done for me.”

 And that brings us back to the shorts.
 Lennon admits that his wife, who’s expecting the couple’s first child in July, isn’t crazy about his costume choices on Reno.
 But even she can’t help but be proud that Lieutenant Dangle’s getup has become one of the most popular Halloween costumes in recent years.
 Lennon does, however, have one gripe about the imitation uniforms.
 “The costume is so much bigger than my actual one,” he quips.
 “They need to still cut about three inches off of those shorts.
 You’ve really got to have some cojones to wear them.”